antaldaniel/old_music_dataobservatory_eu/content/authors/admin/_index.md

 - Visitors
 ---

+The [Digital Music Observatory](project/music-observatory/)  is a fully automated, open source, open data observatory that links public datasets in order to provide a comprehensive view of the European music industry.
+The DMO produces key business and policy indicators that enable the growth of music business strategies and national music policies in a way that works both for music lover audiences and the creative enterprises of the sector.

-We are developing our [Demo Music Observatory](project/music-observatory/) in the world's 2nd ranked university-backed incubator program, the [Yes!Delft AI Validation Lab](post/2020-09-25-yesdelft-validation/) following the structure laid out in the [Feasibility study for the establishment of a European Music Observatory](post/2020-11-16-european-music-observatory-feasibility/).
+Its data pillars are following the structure laid out in the [Feasibility study for the establishment of a European Music Observatory](post/2020-11-16-european-music-observatory-feasibility/):.

 **The Demo Music Observatory Pillars**: